-The MCSU will conduct both comprehensive and focused investigations on high-risk interstate motor carriers.
-When the training becomes available, MCSU will be participating in off-site CSA intervention training.
+The MCSU will conduct comprehensive, focused and off-site investigations on high-risk interstate motor carriers.
+MCSU has participated in off-site CSA intervention training.

 Compliance Review Officers will be available to assist FMCSA on national strike force initiatives.
-The MCSU will utilize 1 full-time and 3 part-time Compliance Investigators to conduct 50 carrier interventions during FY 2019.
+The MCSU will utilize 1 full-time and 6 part-time Compliance Investigators to conduct 50 carrier interventions during FY 2020.
 All carrier interventions are assigned by the Federal Programs Manager from the Alabama Division of FMCSA.
 Each part-time Compliance Investigator will be expected to complete a minimum of 6 investigations/interventions.
-The full-time Compliance Investigators will complete the remaining 32 interventions.
+The full-time Compliance Investigator will complete the remaining interventions.
 Intervention activity is being reported on a monthly basis to the Division Administrator of the FMCSA Alabama Division.